imjoshellis/BGQuickstart.com/README.md

 ## 👨🏻‍💻 Tech

-BGQuickstart is built and deployed automatically by Netlify whenever changes are pushed to the main branch here on GitHub.
+BGQuickstart is built and deployed automatically by Netlify whenever changes are pushed to `main` here on GitHub.
 It uses Create-React-App with ReScript and Service Workers enabled.
 The ui was built using Tailwind CSS with a custom color scheme.

 ## ⚡ Lighthouse Audit (it's fast!)